Department of English

 All you need to bring to the exam is your student ID.

 Administrators and instructors in the Advanced Communication program compare your performance on the exam to the writing of a good 302 student who has taken the course.
 All parts of the test must receive a satisfactory rating for you to earn T (test-out) credit.
-You will be notified within six weeks of the exam whether you have earned this T credit.
+You and your advisor will be notified within six weeks of the exam whether you have earned this T credit.
 If you receive T credit, it will be posted at the end of the semester in which you took the exam.